strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md

 4. Choose "Regular Intel with SSD" as a CPU option.
 5. Select your virtual machine size (minimum of 2 GB/1 CPU).
 6. Choose a datacenter region (closest to you or your target area).
 7. Add a new SSH key.
-If you are on Windows you can follow [this guide](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-putty/).
+You can follow [this guide](https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/).
 <!-- TODO: check with Derrick and JS if instructions are displayed like they were for me.
 If yes, we can remove the sentence. -->
 8. Give your virtual machine a hostname.
 9. Click **Create Droplet**.
 It may take from 30 seconds to a few minutes for the droplet to start, and a few minutes more to finish the Strapi installation.